REVIEW: Gaslight's Puss in Boots will engage kids, entertain adults

-All shows are matinee performances the next two weekends, at 1 and 3 p.m.
+All shows are matinee performances — 1 and 3 p.m.
 Saturday and 1 p.m.
-Sunday, so it’s a perfect afternoon outing for families.
+Sunday — the next two weekends, so it’s a perfect afternoon outing for families.

 “Puss in Boots” includes a cast of six main characters and eight ensemble characters craftily brought together by veteran Children’s Theatre director Carmen Ball.
 The combination of adult and teen actors works very well in bringing this colorful performance together.